The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 We hope this article gave you some ideas on why the Jira organization is important.

-We’ve also covered how the add-on, Structure for Jira, can help you visualize, track, manage and plan projects at scale.
+We’ve also covered how the add-on, Structure PPMfor Jira, can help you visualize, track, manage and plan projects at scale.

 If you want to try out this add-on, it’s available for Jira Server, Jira Data Center, and Jira Cloud.
 (Note: The Structure extensions listed in this post are available for Jira Server and Jira Data Center only at this time).

-You can find Structure on the Atlassian Marketplace.
+You can find Structure on the Atlassian Marketplace and learn more about Tempo at Tempo.io.

 Recommended Reads: